Samba, Jammu and Kashmir: Employment

-The temple Aap Shambhu Mandir is located in Jammu.

-Chichi Mata Mandir, a temple located within Samba, is one of the shaktipeeths where Goddess Sati's little finger fell.It is situated on National Highway only 2 km from Samba town and is very famous temple of the region.
-It attracts tourists and pilgrims throughout the year.

 Terrorist attacks

 On 26 September 2013, militants impersonating army personnel attacked the Hiranagar Police Station.
 After the attack, the militants commandeered a truck to Samba, located 18 km from Hiranagar.
 The militants entered the army cantonment and opened fire.
 In a day-long operation and combat search, all three militants were killed.
 Twelve others, including a lieutenant colonel, were killed in this incident.

 Higher educational institutes

 Higher educational institutes in Samba include the following: